BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 # Install Firewall Utilities

-UFW (Uncomplicated Fire Wall), quick and user friendly utility to confirm firewall defaults are correct and enabled.
+Uncomplicated Fire Wall (UFW), is an efficient and user friendly utility to confirm firewall defaults are correct and enabled.
 To install, complete the following from terminal session.

 ## **Install UFW**